formkit/docs-content/getting-started/what-is-formkit.md

 #### Key Features

-- [Single API](#single-api): FormKit was designed with a single component for all inputs.
+- [Single Component](#single-component): FormKit was designed with a single component for all inputs.
 - [Accessible](#accessible): We output an opinionated accessible markup by default.
 - [Validation](#validation): Powerful built-in validation rules with instant feedback.
 - [Internationalization](#internationalization): Great i18n language support.